 In cases of error_written status, the process may be aborted and read repair triggered.
-The most common reason for error_written status is that another actor in the system has concurrently already calculated another (perhaps different4) projection using the same projection epoch number.
+The most common reason for error_written status is that another actor in the system has already calculated another (perhaps different) projection using the same projection epoch number and that read repair is necessary.
+The error_written may also indicate that another server has performed read repair on the exact projection P{new} that the local server is trying to write!

-8.2 Writing to private projection stores
+8.3 Writing to private projection stores

 Only the local server/owner may write to the private half of a projection store.
-Private projection store values are never subject to read repair.
+Also, the private projection store is not replicated.

-8.3 Reading from public projection stores
+8.4 Reading from public projection stores

-A read is simple: for an epoch E, send a public projection read API operation to all participants.
-Usually, the "get latest epoch" variety is used.
+A read is simple: for an epoch E, send a public projection read API request to all participants.
+As when writing to the public projection stores, we can ignore any time-out/unavailable return status.4 If we discover any unwritten values \perp , the read repair protocol is followed.

-The minimum number of non-error responses is only one.
-If all available servers return a single, unanimous value $V_u, V_u \neq \bot$, then V_u is the final result for epoch E. Any non-unanimous values are considered unresolvable for the epoch.
-This disagreement is resolved by newer writes to the public projection stores during subsequent iterations of humming consensus.
+The minimum number of non-error responses is only one.5 If all available servers return a single, unanimous value $V_u, V_u \neq \bot$, then V_u is the final result for epoch E. Any nonunanimous values are considered complete disagreement for the epoch.
+This disagreement is resolved by humming consensus by later writes to the public projection stores during subsequent iterations of humming consensus.

-Unavailable servers may not necessarily interfere with making a decision.
+We are not concerned with unavailable servers.
 Humming consensus only uses as many public projections as are available at the present moment of time.
-Assume that some server S is unavailable at time t and becomes available at some later $t+\delta$.
-If at $t+\delta$ we discover that S's public projection store for key E contains some disagreeing value V{weird} , then the disagreement will be resolved in the exact same manner that would have been used as if we had seen the disagreeing values at the earlier time t.
+If some server S is unavailable at time t and becomes available at some later $t + \delta$, and if at $t + \delta$ we discover that S's public projection store